-- Review and analysis of the contemporary concepts, theoretical discourses of policy and policy models. - Policy-Making: Art and Science of policy-making processes - Policy formulation Models, risks and uncertainly analysis. - Policy Implementation approaches and models - Political economy of policy-making and its implementation challenges in the context of developing countries reputed senior professionals from the public sector/ third sector and development partners.
+- Review and analysis of the contemporary concepts, theoretical discourses of policy and policy models. - Policy-Making: Art and Science of policy-making processes - Policy formulation Models, risks and uncertainly analysis. - · Policy Implementation approaches and models - Political economy of policy-making and its implementation challenges in reputed senior professionals from the public sector/ third sector and development partners.
 The prime objective of the colloquium is to orient the students to understand and assess the policy dynamics and the determinants.